SysdataSpA/UniversalEventBus/README.md

 # EventDispatcher
-Event dispatcher - An event bus by Sysdata
+EventDispatcher - An event bus by Sysdata
 =============================

 The EventDispatcher events is a bus designed to separate different parts of the application, while still allowing them to communicate efficiently.